MalayGain/Co_fight/README.md

 ![assess](images/self_assess.png)

 ## Idea 👉
-Crona Virus has affected our lives really bad.
+Corona Virus has affected our lives really bad.
 During this time while we sit at our home we thought to make a collection of all important sites which will guide evryone in fighting Covid-19 and will also make our lives easier.
 Co-fight tries to fulfil that need.

 ## Features 👉
 1. Link to important Covid-related sites like WHO, MOHFW, CoWin